Tenant’s Guide to Residential Lettings

 • Who manages the property and who to call in case of emergencies?

-Once a rent has been agreed, the Landlord will want to ensure you or a guarantor can pay the rent, therefore, please have suitable referees ready to confirm your ability to meet the commitment.
+Once a rent has been agreed, the Landlord will want to ensure you or a guarantor can pay the rent.
+Each tenant will undergo a reference and credit check using a specialist tenant referencing service and we will supply the application form for you to complete, please have suitable referees ready to confirm your ability to meet the commitment.

 Individuals